on4r4p/Copernicus/README.md

 8. Search in spanish city specified by user for family name ,adresses,phone numbers.
  Search in all cities in Spain for family name ,adresses,phone numbers.

+9. Search in russian city specified by user for family name ,adresses,phone numbers.
+ Search in all cities in Russia for family name ,adresses,phone numbers.

-9. Search social relations with Lullar if email is provided
+10. Search social relations with Lullar if email is provided

-10. Then make a graph in neo4j .
+11. Then make a graph in neo4j .

 ^(Consider downloading [Linkification](https://addons.mozilla.org/fr/firefox/addon/linkification/)  for Firefox or [Clickable links](https://chrome.google.com/webstore/detail/clickable-links/mgamelhnfokapndfdodnmfiningckjia) for Chrome if you want to work directly in neo4j .)^